 First of all, it’s important to understand that all mortgages have closing costs that can add up to thousands of dollars.
 The key question is this: who pays the closing costs?
 Does the lender pay them?
 The borrower?
 Or is it a combination of both?

 You’ve probably heard of so-called “zero cost” or “no cost” traditional “forward” mortgages.
-Lenders offer such loans by charging a slightly higher interest rate and paying closing costs for you with a lender credit.
+Lenders offer such loans by charging a higher interest rate and paying the closing costs for you with a lender credit.
 Lenders can only do this when the starting loan amount generates enough interest to justify offering a lender credit.
-For example, a $250,000 traditional “forward” mortgage at 4% generates almost $10,000 worth of interest in just the first year.
-It’s relatively easy for a lender to pay all or most of your costs when they’re earning that kind of interest on the loan balance.
+For example, a $250,000 traditional “forward” mortgage at 5.5% generates almost $14,000 worth of interest in just the first year.
+It’s easy for a lender to pay all or most of the costs when they’re earning that kind of interest on the loan balance.

-A reverse mortgage, on the other hand, tends to start with a relatively small loan balance.
-Reverse mortgages are only workable when you owe relatively little (or nothing at all) on your home.
+A reverse mortgage, on the other hand, tends to start with a relatively small loan balance, which doesn’t generate much interest.
 For example, a reverse mortgage with a $25,000 starting loan balance will generate less than $1,000 worth of interest in the first year.
 When closing costs add up to thousands of dollars, it’s no wonder reverse mortgage lenders can’t absorb them.
 They have to pass the closing costs on to the borrower, which means the costs are typically rolled into the starting loan amount.
 This contributes to the perception that reverse mortgages have high fees.